lee0c/lee0c.github.io/_posts/2026/2026-01-11-spinning-plants.md

 category: reference
 image:
     name: 2026/plant-handspun.jpg
-    alt: "4 small skeins of handspun yarn, each made from a different plant fiber. from top, we have flax (medium brown, rough); what is probably lotus (golden, shiny and soft); banana (white and shiny); hemp (light brown, rough)"
+    alt: "5 small skeins of handspun yarn, each made from a different plant fiber. from top, we have flax (medium brown, rough); what is probably lotus (golden, shiny and soft); banana (white and semi shiny); hemp (light brown, rough); tencel (white and very shiny)"
 tags:
     - yarn
 ---